Tracking Trips Info

 Tracking Trips with 10 FIGS

-Your second set of trained eyes
+Your second set of eyes in Horse Racing

 TRACKING TRIPS is a valuable tool to add to your handicapping and horse racing arsenal.
 It doesn’t matter what level your game is at, TRACKING TRIPS can help it improve.
 Watching horse races and identifying horses who had troubled trips, or whose races looked better or worse than they were is a learned art perfected over time and with experience.
 Professional Handicapper Jonathan Stettin excels in this area and using his TRACKING TRIPS is like having a second set of expert eyes to help get a clear picture and spot some things that others may miss.
 Four trained eyes are always going to be better than two when it comes to this.
 TRACKING TRIPS can be your second set of trained expert eyes when you want to see the latest horse racing results or view profiles.